solarhess/jenkins_kube_brains/README.md

 Create a "freestyle job" with a single "execute shell script" in it.
 Run the build to make sure that it runs.

 Yay!
 You did it!

+### Backup and Restore Jenkins Home

+The jenkins configuration comes with 2 default jobs, backup-jenkins-config and restore-jenkins config.
+These jobs allow you to take a Tar snapshot of Jenkins home, and laod it back into this for later.

 ### Customize your Jenkins master docker image